 Community-led fuel poverty innovations

 Community organisations such as faith and befriending groups often come into close contact with people living in fuel poverty.
 Yet despite the fact volunteers at these organisations often want to help there’s not always a straightforward way for them to give people the advice they need.
-This might be for any number of reasons – because they don’t feel confident talking about energy use, are too pushed for time, or aren’t sure what professional help is available, for example.
+This might be for any number of reasons, including that they don’t feel confident talking about energy use, are too pushed for time, or aren’t sure what professional help is available.

-This project aims to develop a process to enable these groups to identify and take action on fuel poverty when they see it in their communities.
+This project aimed to develop a process to enable these groups to identify and take action on fuel poverty when they see it in their communities.

-To do this our Local and Community Empowerment team will be working with faith and befriending organisations across the South West to understand:
+To do this we first worked with faith and befriending organisations across the South West to understand:

 - How does addressing cold homes and fuel poverty relate to their interests and priorities?